We may collect a share of sales or other compensation from the links on this page.

 The main arguments against taking ski lesson are as follow:

-3G isn’t as good in the mountain (Joke!).
-The instructor can’t give you feedback.
+- The YouTube instructor can’t give you feedback.

-As you can see there is three main options for new skiers.
+As you can see there are three main options for new skiers.
 Go it alone, learn with friends or have ski lessons.

-Whilst most agree that taking ski lesson is the obvious choice, there’s no one rule that applies to everyone.
+Whilst most agree that taking ski lessons is the obvious choice, there’s no one rule that applies to everyone.

 As Ski instructor Woodside explains, there is a massive range between people and how long it takes them to ski, whether they take a lesson or not.